Jun 03, 2024

 Depending on where you live, you might need a car for everyday life or to get to work.

-Business loan
+Business loans

 What is bad debt?

-“Bad debt” refers to loans with higher interest rates and fees that prevent you from making progress toward your financial goals.
-This kind of debt can feel like a burden and leave you feeling overwhelmed.
-Too much debt can damage your credit score and make it difficult to access credit when you need it.
+Bad debt refers to loans with higher interest rates and fees that prevent you from making progress toward your financial goals.
+This kind of debt often feels like a burden and may leave you feeling overwhelmed.
+Too much debt may damage your credit score and make it difficult to access credit when you need it.

 Here are some examples of bad debt:

-Higher-interest credit cards
+Higher-interest-rate credit cards

-That can make your debt more manageable and help you pay it off faster, bringing you closer to your goal of being debt-free.
+That can make your debt more manageable and help you pay it off faster, bringing you closer to your goal of being debt free.
 In fact, 85% of surveyed customers told us taking out a Discover® personal loan for debt consolidation helped improve their financial future.*

 Payday loans

-Balance transfer card
+Balance transfer credit card

-A better long-term solution may be a personal loan for debt consolidation.
+Another solution may be a personal loan for debt consolidation.
 There are several benefits to a personal loan:

 Credit counseling

-Estimate Savings
+Estimate Your Potential Savings

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.